New bill pits Spruce and Pine Street residents against cyclists ... again

 Neighbor vs. neighbor

-Roots of the conflict date to 2009 when then the river-to-river bike lanes opened.
+Roots of the conflict date to 2009, when the river-to-river bike lanes opened.
 Former Mayor Michael Nutter’s administration struck an agreement with residents that they could stop in the lanes for up to 20 minutes to load and unload without being ticketed.
 Parking has always been illegal, though cars and contractors’ trucks do it fairly often.

 Supporters of the no-stopping bill and reinforced bike lanes say they back more loading zones to meet residents’ needs.